 Inventory Costs and Types Explained

-First, let’s explore the types of costs involved in inventory management.
+First, let’s explore the types of costs in inventory management.

-Many are already familiar with the saying “time is money”, and the importance of efficient inventory management deserves attention as “inventory management is money” to those responsible for inventory management.
+Many are already familiar with the saying “time is money,” and the importance of efficient inventory management deserves attention as how you manage your inventory can dramatically increase or decrease the time it takes to serve your customers.

-4 types of inventory costs: order & purchase costs, preparation costs, inventory holding costs, inventory shortage cost
+There are four types of inventory costs: order & purchase costs, preparation costs, inventory holding costs, and inventory shortage costs.

 Order & purchase costs encompass all costs of the ordering articles and/or items, purchase, procurement, and receipt.
 Additional costs covered under order & purchase costs can include costs of researching possible business relations or correspondents, transport costs, loading/unloading costs, and customs fees.